JulienPeloton/MMM-tns/README.md

 ## Preview

-The default preview
+The default preview with cutouts:

 ![preview](pic/scrnsht_w_cutouts.png)

-Or without the cutouts:
+Note that the cutouts are empty if they cannot be found.
+The same without the cutouts:

 ![preview](pic/scrnsht_wo_cutouts.png)